krakend/krakend-documentation/extending/check-plugin.md

 - `-f` or `--format` to let KrakenD suggest you about the `go get` commands you should launch.
 - `-s` or `--sum` to specify the path to the `go.sum` file of your plugin.
 - `-g` or `--go` to specify the Go version you are using to compile the plugin.
 - `-l` or `--libc` to specify the libc version installed in the system.
 The libc version must have the preffix `MUSL-`, `GLIBC-`, `DARWIN-`.
 For instance, a plugin in Mac Monterrey might use `DARWIN-12.2.1`, an Alpine container will need something like `MUSL-1.2.2`, and a Linux box will have `GLIBC-2.32`.
+To know your glibc version execute the [Find GLIBC script](https://github.com/krakendio/krakend-ce/blob/master/find_glibc.sh)

 {{< terminal title="Checking a failing plugin example" >}}